So, you got a new dog? You’ve picked out his or her name and are now working on your Christmas list for your four-legged friend.

 Grooming Products That Make Great Presents

 If you are considering buying grooming products for a pet, again reduce plastic where possible.
 Shampoo bars are becoming increasingly popular.
 Look for brands that are cruelty free and do not contain parabens, phthalates, or sulfates.
+If you’re buysing scented shampoos always be aware dogs are sensitive to some essential oils.
 Most shampoo bars come in recyclable paper packaging.

 Educating Others About Sustainable Pet Products